proc7ts/fun-events/README.md

 An interest for the events.

-This is what returned returned from `EventProducer` when registering an event consumer.
+This is what returned from `EventProducer` when registering an event consumer.

-Once the consumer is no longer interested in receiving events, an `off()` method should be called, indicated the lost of interest.
+Once the consumer is no longer interested in receiving events, an `off()` method should be called, indicating the lost of interest.